ravina029/RealEstateCapstoneEndToEnd/README.md

 This project explores the application of data science techniques for real estate use cases.
 Created a streamlit website having three components of the project: "Property data analysis APP", "Price prediction module" and "Recommender System".
 Our model is trained on the property data of Gurgaon city in India and our final trained model achieve R-squared score of 90.8 which indicate the model's explainablity for the prediction.

-# Some of the screenshots of Web application are below:
+# Some of the screenshots of web application are below:

 **Data Analysis**
 ![ Website screenshot](webscreenshots/Homepage.png)